Who was Ryan White?

 Mental Health /Substance Abuse Counseling

-Are the Ryan White Part C services free?
+Are Ryan White Program services free?

 By law, the Ryan White Program is required to be the payer of last resort.
 This means if a patient has other insurance coverage, such as employer sponsored coverage, Medicaid or Medicare, that insurer must pay prior to Ryan White funding.